-Dan Cross-Call is a Principal with RMI’s Carbon-Free Electricity Practice.
-He works on electric utility strategy and regulatory policy, as well as issues of renewable energy adoption and community energy strategy.
-In addition, Dan supports RMI’s Electricity Innovation Lab (e-Lab), a unique multi-year collaboration of leading industry actors to develop, implement, and spread new solutions to enable greater adoption of economic distributed energy resources.
+Dan Cross-Call is a former Principal with RMI’s Carbon-Free Electricity Practice.
+He worked on electric utility strategy and regulatory policy, as well as issues of renewable energy adoption and community energy strategy.
+In addition, Dan supported RMI’s Electricity Innovation Lab (e-Lab), a unique multi-year collaboration of leading industry actors to develop, implement, and spread new solutions to enable greater adoption of economic distributed energy resources.
 Dan joined RMI in 2013.

 Background